-- If you’re on shore power (or plugged into the grid), switch things up.
-Run the RV on the house battery and check everything is working correctly.
+- If you’re on shore power (or plugged into the power grid), switch things up.
+Run the RV on the house battery and check everything is working correctly with your electrical systems.

 - In a hot climate, run the AC on both shore power and your generator.

-- Test your stove and oven, and run the fridge on propane to ensure it will run without shore power.
+- Test your stove and oven, and run the fridge on propane (for 2-way fridges) to ensure it will run without shore power.
 Test the water heater and ducted heat if you’re in a cold climate.

-- Other things to test are auto-leveling and awnings, if available.
+- Other things to test are auto-leveling and power awnings, if available.

 2. Don’t Overload Your Motorhome

-I remember the first time we packed up our rig to move in full-time.
-We had about 75% of our stuff loaded, and we went to weigh at a truck stop.
-We were way overloaded.
+I remember the first time we packed up our motorhome to move in full-time.
+We had about 75% of our stuff loaded, and we decided to go weigh the RV at a truck stop.
+We were very overloaded.

-Little did I know, most RVs weigh pretty close to their GVWR when they leave the factory.
+Little did I know many RVs weigh pretty close to their GVWR when they leave the factory.

 GVWR (Gross Vehicle Weight Rating) – The heaviest weight determined by the manufacturer for the safe operation of your RV.
 This includes all cargo, fluids, passengers, and optional equipment.